solodev/cloud-documentation/src/infrastructure/clusters/Cluster Overview/index.md

 # Cluster Details

-Cluster Details provides you with the ability to manage your clusters.
-Update detail and modify permissions for members.
+Cluster Details provides you with the ability to manage your clusters, update details, and modify permissions for members.

 <img src="../../../images/clusteroverview.jpg" alt="clusteroverview" style="width: 100%; display: block"></a>